Failure to Diagnose Meningitis Lawyer in Pittsburgh, PA

 Medical Malpractice and Brain Infections

 Brain infections like bacterial meningitis can cause death in a matter of hours if untreated.
 Diagnosis involves a spinal tap along with diagnostic tests like MRIs and blood cultures.
 Bacterial meningitis can be treated with an antibiotic once the bacteria causing the infection is isolated.
 Medical malpractice can occur at any point in the life cycle of a brain infection.
 People who contract meningitis because a healthcare facility did not contain the infection properly may be able to hold the institution responsible for injury or death.
 Delayed or misdiagnosis may also be caused by negligence.
 During treatment, the improper performance or reading of diagnostic tests, including the painful and high-risk spinal tap, could lead to malpractice claims.
 If your physician did not use a reasonable standard of care during treatment, you may want to contact a Pittsburgh meningitis lawyer for a consultation.
 Every malpractice case is different, and only an experienced Pittsburgh meningitis lawyer can help you determine if your situation is malpractice.

 Meningitis Attorney in Pittsburgh, Pennsylvania

-At Matzus Law, we have experience handling child and adult meningitis malpractice cases.
+At Matzus Law LLC, we have experience handling child and adult meningitis malpractice cases.
 Brain infections are serious and can change your life or the life of someone you love forever.
 We never charge our clients unless we get a financial recovery for them, and case evaluations are always free.
 So, please contact our office today.
 While we are located in Pittsburgh, PA we handle cases throughout Pennsylvania.